YooraHi/YooraHi/README.md

 - 👋 Hi, I’m @YooraHi
 - 👀 I’m interested in Signal Processing and medical AI parts.
 - fMRI, EEG....
+- Interested in ICU Data and so on ...